Build A Property Investment Portfolio in Wollongong, The 2026 Guide

 Serviceability drops with each investment property you add.
 Lenders assess rental income at 75–80% of market rent, and every investment loan counts against your borrowing capacity for the next purchase.
 Most investors underestimate how much this affects their ability to scale beyond property two or three.

-Where should you invest first in Wollongong?
+Where should you invest first in Wollongong, NSW?

 Start with suburbs offering the strongest combination of capital growth potential, rental yield, and manageable entry price.
-As of April 2026, Corrimal , Unanderra , and West Wollongong represent strong starting points for portfolio investors.
+As of April 2026, Corrimal, Unanderra, and West Wollongong represent strong starting points for portfolio investors.
 Your specific strategy and borrowing capacity determine which suburb fits your goals best.

 - Rentvesting impact: buying an investment property before your own home means losing First Home Owner Grant and First Home Guarantee eligibility permanently.